-On August 16, 2024, the Company filed with the Department of State, Division of Corporations, of the State of Delaware: (i) a certificate of amendment to certificate of designations of preferences and rights of Series A Convertible Preferred Stock (the "Series B Convertible Preferred Stock (the "Series B Convertible Preferred Stock (the "Series B Certificate of Amendment").
+On August 16, 2024, the Company filed with the Department of State, Division of Corporations, of the State of Delaware: (i) a certificate of amendment to certificate of designations of preferences and rights of Series A Convertible Preferred Stock (the "Series A Certificate of Amendment") and; (ii) a certificate of amendment to certificate of designations of preferences and rights of Series B Convertible Preferred Stock (the "Series B Certificate of Amendment").

-For a description of the Series A and Series B Convertible Preferred Stock, see "Description of Capital Stock" beginning on page 72.
+For a description of the Series A and Series B Convertible Preferred Stock, see "Description of Capital Stock" beginning on page 70.